Federal Aviation Administration (FAA)

 - The FAA strives to reduce noise in ways within its purview, including conducting noise research and working with aviation stakeholders and local communities.

-Reno Flight Standards District Office
+Reno Flight Standards District Office (FSDO)

 A FSDO is a regional FAA facility primarily focused on enforcing United States Federal Aviation Regulations.